 The main camera’s top resolution is 2160p when it operates alone.
 With the slave cam connected, the resolution of each is 1080p @ 30fps, and you can control what is recorded via picture-in-picture (PIP) shown on the main cam monitor.
 You can pick which camera will deliver the main image, and which will be revealed by the inner frame.
 The cameras, however, record two separate video files titled as [filename]-A and [filename]-B.

 Without the slave cam, GitUp Duo primary behaves just like any other action camera.

-This camera adds another perspective to your recording.
+This camera adds another perspective to your recording via its 135° field of view.
 It is tubular in shape, with a glassed-off lens port on its „stem“, and about three meters (!) of sturdy cable emerging from its „stern“.
 The cable finishes in an USB mini contact of the same type that you find on data transfer, battery charging, TV, and external microphone cable.
 However, the slave camera (with either built-in, or a stand-alone) 10X GPS module connects to another USB point.
 Since various accessories connect to the main camera via the same type of USB connector, one should take care when choosing a proper connecting receptacle.
 Perhaps there should have been different connector types used for easier differentiation?
 Maybe.

 The Slave Camera has a single red LED signal on its upper surface.
 It shows continuous light when the camera is connected, and a blinking light during the recording.